 How does Linton Dental treat teeth grinding?

 We provide customized mouthguards to help treat teeth grinding.
-Customized mouthguards are created to fit snugly and securely into your mouth while you sleep.
+Custom mouthguards fit snugly and securely into your mouth while you sleep.
 The mouthguard acts as a protective layer for your teeth so that even if you do grind them together while you sleep, they will remain protected and unharmed.

 What if my teeth are already damaged from teeth grinding?

 At Linton Dental, we offer a variety of restorative and cosmetic dentistry solutions to help you restore your smile from previous dental damage.
 Tooth bonding, porcelain veneers, or dental crowns are common solutions to concealing a damaged tooth.
-Dr. Linton and Dr. Davis can help you determine what treatment solutions are available for you to restore a broken, chipped, or worn-down tooth.
+Dr. Linton, Dr. Voelker, and Dr. Davis can help you determine what treatment solutions are available for you to restore a broken, chipped, or worn-down tooth.